MyLibrary Screen

 Preview Player

-The progress bar can be dragged to a particular point in the track while holding down the mouse' left button.
+The progress bar can be dragged to a particular point in the track while holding down the left mouse button.

 Clicking the Seek buttons while holding CTRL will double the increment value.